DREEEEI/FINAL_PROJECT/README.md

 (while loop) - these set of codes creates infinite loop so the user can choose and execute functions in the (switch, case) multiple times.

-[Trade.Mark.cs] - this class just consist of my trademark to determine who created the program.
+[Trade.cs] - this class just consist of my trademark to determine who created the program.

 [Program.cs] - this class just calls out the "ReturnedValue.AllInventory();" to execute all the functions of this program.